 Not every conflict is an approach clash.
 Sometimes someone is genuinely underperforming, behaving badly, or violating team norms.
 Approach-based resolution doesn't excuse bad behavior.
 It does clarify whether the behavior is a genuine problem or an approach difference being misread as a problem.

-If a Gold Mine person is slow because they're thorough, that's an approach difference.
+If a Natural Gold Mine person is slow because they're thorough, that's an approach difference.
 If they're slow because they're avoiding work, that's a behavior issue.
 The framework helps you tell the difference.
 And when the issue is behavior, you address it directly using language that matches their approach.

 The Resolution That Sticks

 Conflict resolution that sticks doesn't ask anyone to change who they are.
 It gives everyone a way to work with who they are and who their colleagues are.
-When the Gold Mine person understands that Orange Sky's urgency isn't impatience — it's energy — the tension drops.
-When the Orange Sky person understands that Gold Mine's analysis isn't obstruction — it's thoroughness — the frustration fades.
+When the Natural Gold Mine person understands that Natural Orange Sky's urgency isn't impatience — it's energy — the tension drops.
+When the Natural Orange Sky person understands that Natural Gold Mine's analysis isn't obstruction — it's thoroughness — the frustration fades.

 The conflict doesn't disappear.
 The approach difference is permanent.
 What changes is the interpretation.
 And that changes everything.